-A God’s cultus indicates everything regarding the worship of that divinity, from cult images, to temples, myths, holy sites, hymns, personal devotion, and so on.
+A God’s cultus indicates everything regarding the worship of that divinity, from cult images, to temples, myths, holy sites, pilgrimages, hymns, sacrifices, personal devotion, and so on.
 A God is not merely the object of veneration in Their cultus, but rather They are the very source of Their own cultus, and play a role of active advocation for it.
 All cults were established through divine inspiration, such as the cultus of Lord Serapis, who had revealed Himself to the city of Sinope and later the divine Ptolemy Soter.
 Once His sacred icon was retrieved under orders of the Pharaoh and brought before the Greek and Egyptian priesthoods in Alexandria, the priests, through divine inspiration and synthemata, came to discover and understand His cultus (Lankila 2016, 150-151).
 Other times, some specific cultus were established by intentional human agents with divinely-inspired souls who were sent forth from the Gods (Lankila 2016, 151).
 Semele, for example, was the first Prophetess who perceived the forthcoming of Dionysos, and gave signal of the mystic rituals connected to the God (albeit too early) (Flavius Claudius Iulianus, II 70).
 Orpheus is another example, who had been a philosophical prophet who acted as the founder of Orphism (Lankila 2016, 151).

 “Zeal to do all that is in one’s power is, in truth, a proof of piety, and it is evident that he who abounds in such zeal thereby displays a higher degree of piety; whereas he who neglects what is possible, and then pretends to aim at what is impossible, evidently does not strive after the impossible, since he overlooks the possible.”